-The omega-3 and omega-6 fats in different food items give omega 3-6 balance scores that range from +200 to -200.
-Typical average scores for American, European, Mediterranean, Japanese and Greenland lifestyles range from -7 to +3.
-Omega 3-6 Balance Scores were designed in 2012.
-See 5,000 balance scores online.
+The omega-3 and omega-6 fats in different food items have omega 3-6 balance scores that range from +200 to -100.
+Omega 3-6 Balance Scores were designed in 2012, and 5,000 balance scores are online.
+Typical daily average scores for American, European, Mediterranean, Japanese and Greenland lifestyles range from -7 to +3.
 Different food choices lead to different proportions of n-3 and n-6 HUFA stored in tissues.

 The % omega-6 in the HUFA of blood is a useful HEALTH RISK ASSESSMENT biomarker.
 It can be monitored with a simple blood test.
 Higher proportions of the omega-6 acids (and lower omega-3 acids) mean higher health risk as shown in the Figure below.
 The HUFA balance in body tissues from which the hormone-like eicosanoids are created can range from 25 to 85% omega-6.
 You can lower it when you NIX the 6 while you EAT the 3.